 If you enjoy watching Bald Eagles, visiting the Prairie du Chien area is a must!
 Prairie du Chien is along the migration route and, is a normal wintering area for these birds in the Mississippi River valley.

-Live Bald Eagle and raptor programs, exhibits, birding experts on
+Live Bald Eagle and raptor programs, educational exhibits & displays

-hand, outdoor viewing of Bald Eagles through spotting scopes,
+on birding and the environment, outdoor viewing of Bald Eagles

 If you would like to report Bald Eagle activities in the area, email your report to this web site or contact the Chamber of Commerce office, 1-800-732-1673.

 As the unusual summer high water begins to

 recede birding activity on the Mississippi River will once again be